 However, I have way more deck then she does and certainly don’t need that much bench!
 But this corner spoke to me as being the perfect place for an L-shaped outdoor bench!

 I built my smaller bench first by building a rectangle out of 2x4s and adding legs where they were needed.
 I didn’t see any reason to add legs to my benches where the deck already had posts so I kept that in mind as I was building.

 I went on to build the much longer bench (over 10 feet!) also with legs only where they were needed.
 Because of the distance I chose to cut my 8 foot 2x4s so the “seem” would land on one of the posts instead of requiring to add two legs in a weird spot.
 I flipped my benches “right-side-up” then attached them to each other before screwing them to the main posts.

 (I used green treated wood on this project which is made to be outdoors – it is more expensive then regular pine and considered very toxic.
-We live in northern MN and I know folks with cedar decks who watched them degrade within only 5 years of having put them in so, honestly, there was no choice but to use green treated wood on this project.
+I live in northern MN and I know folks with cedar decks who watched them degrade within only 5 years of having put them in so, honestly, there was no choice but to use green treated wood on this project.
 Green treated anything requires up to a year to fully out gas and dry out which is why I built them in the late summer to give them the entire fall, winter and next spring to sit and do their thing.)